sirbuig/operating-systems/docs/week-7/scheduler-introduction.md

 5. **Response Time → Immediate User Interaction**
 In CPU scheduling, response time is the time it takes for the system to start responding to a process.
 On YouTube, this relates to how quickly users interact with a video (clicking on it, watching, or taking some other action).

+## Philosophical questions

+Can two processes running slightly different programs concurrently halt at the same physical address?
+If no, why?
+If yes, give example.

+Can we interrupt an I/O operation?
+Follow-up : If we can, where do we store the values from the kernel operations at context switch? [solution](https://stackoverflow.com/questions/12911841/kernel-stack-and-user-space-stack) + [this one](https://cs.stackexchange.com/questions/96550/whats-the-difference-between-user-registers-and-kernel-registers)

 ## Further reading
 - [More about context switches](https://eli.thegreenplace.net/2018/measuring-context-switching-and-memory-overheads-for-linux-threads/)